nsacyber/Windows-Secure-Host-Baseline/Chrome/README.md

 * \windows\admx\en-us\chrome.adml

-You can use the Get-ChromeGroupPolicyTemplate command in the [Chrome.ps1](./Scripts/Chrome.ps1) file in the [scripts folder](./Scripts) to download the Chrome Group Policy templates.
+You can use the Get-ChromeGroupPolicyTemplate command in the [Chrome PowerShell module](./Scripts/) in the [scripts folder](./Scripts/) to download the Chrome Group Policy templates.
 Example: **Get-ChromeGroupPolicyTemplate**

 Unlike Windows Group Policy templates, the Chrome Group Policy templates change fairly often.
 Major Chrome releases may have new policies added or current policies removed due to being deprecated.
 Administrators should compare the policy templates for the current version of Chrome they are using against the newly downloaded policy templates and note any additions or removals.
 This can be achieved by using a file comparison tool to review the changes between the two versions of the templates.